nRF24/CircuitPython_nRF24L01/docs/api.rst

 .. autoattribute:: circuitpython_nrf24l01.rf24.RF24.dynamic_payloads

-  This `bool` attribute controls the nRF24L01's dynamic payload length feature.
+  Default setting is `True`.

   - `True` enables nRF24L01's dynamic payload length feature.
 The `payload_length` attribute is ignored when this feature is enabled.
   - `False` disables nRF24L01's dynamic payload length feature.
 Be sure to adjust the `payload_length` attribute accordingly when `dynamic_payloads` feature is disabled.

 payload_length
 ******************************

 .. autoattribute:: circuitpython_nrf24l01.rf24.RF24.payload_length

-  This `int` attribute specifies the length (in bytes) of payload that is regarded, meaning "how big of a payload should the radio care about?"
   If the `dynamic_payloads` attribute is enabled, this attribute has no affect.
 When `dynamic_payloads` is disabled, this attribute is used to specify the payload length when entering RX mode.

   A valid input value must be an `int` in range [1,32].
 Otherwise a `ValueError` exception is thrown.
 Default is set to the nRF24L01's maximum of 32.